in

 Best Lighting for a Kitchen Ceiling

-Kitchen with pendant lights above island and recessed ceiling light fixtures Recessed lighting is a very popular choice in kitchens with limited overhead space.
+Recessed lighting is a very popular choice in kitchens with limited overhead space.
 Pendant lights are frequently used in ceiling spaces above an island.

-Where to Buy Ceiling Lights Online
+Where to Buy Ceiling Fixtures Online

 What are your favorite types of ceiling lights?
 Let us know what you think in the comments.